 The working principle of a SDD is based on the to p-n diode technology.
 A large depleted region is created in the silicon bulk, and the electron-hole pairs, generated by the incident radiation, are separated through a reverse polarization field.
 After the complete depletion of the silicon wafer, a second electric field is superimposed to transport the charges to the collection anode.
 The SDDs used by SIDDHARTA-2 have a cylindrical shape and are formed by a n^- silicon bulk, with ring-shaped p^+ strips on one side and a p^+ non-structured layer (entrance window) on the other side to give a homogeneous sensitivity over the entire detector area.
-The n^+ collecting anode is placed in the center of the ring shaped strips (see Figure 1).
-A

-Detector Si(Li) [3] CCD [4] SDD-JFET[9] SDD-CUBE [10] Effective area (mm 2) 200 724 3 x 100 8 x 64 Thickness (mm) 5 0.03 0.45 0.45 Energy resolution (eV) at 6 keV 410 150 160 140 Drift time (ns) 290 800 400 Experiment КрХ DEAR SIDDHARTA SIDDHARTA-2, E57 negative voltage, with respect to the n^+ anode, is applied to the p^+ entrance window and the p^+ ring strips on the opposite side, to fully deplete the n-type bulk.
-The negative voltage of the p^+ rings increases from the ring next to the n^+ anode to the outermost one.
-The voltage of the outermost ring is twice that of the back contact [11].
-This voltage configuration generates a "gutter-like" field [9] that transports the charges to the collection anode.
+The n^+ collecting anode is placed in the center of the ring shaped strips (see figure 1).
+A negative voltage, with respect to the n^+ anode, is applied to the p^+ entrance window and the p^+ ring strips on the opposite side, to fully deplete the n-type bulk.
+The negative voltage of the p^+ rings increases from the ring next to the p^+ anode to the outermost one.
+The voltage of the outermost ring is twice that of the back contact [16].
+This voltage configuration generates a 'gutter-like' field [14] that transports the charges to the collection anode.
 Figure 1 shows the cross section of the SDD and the diagonal shape of the drift field inside the bulk.
-The electrons generated inside the depleted volume of the detector by the incident radiation will therefore drift to the n^+ collecting anode.
+The electrons generated inside the depleted volume of the detector by the incident radiation will therefore drift to the p^+ collecting anode.
 Instead, the holes are collected by the reverse biased p^+ regions.
-A junction field-effect transistor (J-FET) designed to work on a fully depleted silicon substrate, can be installed close to the n^+ anode, acting as first amplifying stage [9].
-The integration of the transistor onto the SDD ensures the matching of the input capacitance of the
+A junction field-effect transistor (J-FET) designed to work on a fully depleted silicon substrate, can be installed close to the n^+ anode, acting as first amplifying stage [14].
+The integration of the transistor onto the SDD ensures the matching of the input capacitance of the J-FET to the output capacitance of the detector.
+Moreover, a reset mechanism is included to remove the charge accumulated, due to the leakage current and the signals, by opening a path for the electrons from the anode to the clear contact.
+The reset pulse is performed by applying a positive voltage pulse to the n^+ clear contact.